oldham123/cfa_level_iii/_readings/Reading 15 Managing Institutional Investor Portfolios.md

     - Furthermore, this is likely to coincide with a fall in asset value, which means that the assets sold to provide payouts are being sold lower prices
     - If the duration of assets exceeds that of liabilities, then additionally asset value has fallen further than that of liabilities, further compounding the issue
     - Additionally, historically life insurance companies have had significant holdings in illiquid assets, although more recently many are looking to derivatives to mitigate this
+    - Liquidity requirements on the fixed-income segment tend to be high, whilst requirements for the surplus segment tend to be low
   - *Time horizon* is typically reasonably long, at 20 to 40 years, although it has reduced recently in response to various forms of market volatility
   - *Taxation*: Life insurance funds are taxable, but usually only on returns beyond the assumed rate, although there is significant variation by jurisdiction
-  - *Reglulation*: Life insurance companies face significant regulation, usually involving:
+  - *Regulation*: Life insurance companies face significant regulation, usually involving:
     - *Eligible assets* are normally laid out in terms of proportion of total holdings
     - A *minimum interest coverage ratio* may be specified
     - In the US, the *prudent investor rule* takes an overall view of portfolio risk versus return